Dragon Boat Team Building

 What is the Dragon Boat Summer Learning Festival?

-Partners in Education is in its host its 17th annual dragon boat festival here in Toledo, OH on July 21, 2018!
+Partners in Education hosted its 17th annual dragon boat festival here in Toledo, OH on July 21, 2018!

 The Festival serves as a showcase of educational programs and summer learning opportunities.
 At these races, we also celebrate and honor the Chinese heritage of this event.